MarcoAOC/vehicle-loan-experiment/README.md

 ---
 ### Overview
 This API is designed to calculate the Annual Percentage Rate (APR) for vehicle loans based on specified parameters.
-The calculation involves factors such as personCreditScore, loanAmount, loanTerm, and additional details about the vehicle (referred to as assets).
+The calculation involves factors such as `personCreditScore`, `loanAmount`, `loanTerm`, and additional details about the vehicle (referred to as assets).

 ### Proposed Solution

-To facilitate the APR calculation process, the solution introduces two key components: BaseAPR and AssetAddition.
-The BaseAPR is determined by the core parameters (personCreditScore, loanAmount, loanTerm), and the AssetAddition allows for seamless integration of new asset types in the future.
+To facilitate the APR calculation process, the solution introduces two key components: `BaseAPR` and `AssetAddition`.
+The `BaseAPR` is determined by the core parameters (`personCreditScore`, `loanAmount`, `loanTerm`), and the `AssetAddition` allows for seamless integration of new asset types in the future.

 ### How to run